Astyell/Astyell/README.md

 # Hello there !

 - Hi I'm Astyell !
-- Student in University's IT Department (Le Havre)
 - Programming in Java, PHP, HTML, CSS and Javascript
 - Currently working on a discord bot with node.js
 - 🦆 I like Duck 🦆